twaldear/flask-csp/README.md

 >>> h.read()
 ```
 Note:
-* python interpreter must be reloaded for changes to default to take place
+* Python interpreter must be reloaded for changes to the default policies to take place

 ## Violation Reports
 Based on the default settings, reports will be sent to the route 'csp_report' through a POST request.
 This is totally customizable but here is a very simplistic example of handling these reports: